cannonkeys/ck-docs/docs/troubleshooting.md

 #### Cause 1: Firmware is not working as intended.

-#### Solution: Download and flash the relevant firmware.
-[Link.](https://www.dropbox.com/sh/sxv7h36hbq2qkmu/AABp7AveLqB1CQwK7rWSTewYa?dl=0)
+#### Solution: Download and flash the relevant firmware from the VIA website.
+[Link.](https://caniusevia.com/docs/download_firmware)

-***This bug has been fixed, and applied to the current QMK Master.
-You can now compile firmware on the latest QMK build and your problem should be fixed.***
+***There was a QMK bug that caused lighting to not properly work on some of our PCBs.
+This bug has since been fixed.
+You can now compile your own firmware on QMK master without issue.***

 ---